SebastianSartor/sebastiansartor.github.io/_pages/about.md

 ## UPDATES

+  **April 2024**: New paper on Data Mesh was accepted at ECIS 2024.
+From seminar paper to conference paper - it's possible!

 🎓 **Jan.
-2024**: I’m back at the MIT CSAIL FutureTech lab in Cambridge, MA.
-I love it.
+2024**: I started my Master thesis.
+I love cutting-edge technology research.

 🎓 **Nov.
 2023**: New paper on Data Mesh submitted for peer-review at ECIS 2024.
 If accepted, this will be my second peer-reviewed publication 😋

 💡 **Oct.
 2023**: I´ll run a workshop on research for students.
 Students should enjoy research!
 For further information click [here](https://www.notion.so/Research-Workshop-cea136cf8c774d01bc50115487b13f25?pvs=21).